Pollinator-Commons/project_template/README.md

 ---

-## Downloading and Uploading Data to and from the SpaSES Google Drive
+## Downloading and Uploading Data to and from the Pollinator Commons Google Drive

-This repository includes templates for downloading and uploading data from/to the SpaSES Google Drive.
+This repository includes templates for downloading and uploading data from/to the Pollinator Commons Google Drive.
 For both downloading and uploading, ensure you have the necessary permissions to access the Google Drive folder.
 Here’s how to use the provided templates:

-### 1. Downloading Data from SpaSES Google Drive
+### 1. Downloading Data from Google Drive

-To download project data from the SpaSES Google Drive to your local R environment, you can use the provided script `download_data.R` found in the `scripts/utilities/` directory.
+To download project data from the Google Drive to your local R environment, you can use the provided script `download_data.R` [NOT UPDATED YET!!!
+CHECK BACK!] found in the `scripts/utilities/` directory.
 Run the script, following the provided steps and customizing as needed, to authenticate and download the files into your local project directory.

-### 2. Uploading Data to SpaSES Google Drive
+### 2. Uploading Data to Google Drive

-To upload data from your local R environment to the SpaSES Google Drive, use the provided script `upload_data.R` found in the `scripts/utilities/` directory.
+To upload data from your local R environment to the Pollinator Commons Google Drive, use the provided script `upload_data.R` {NOT UPDATED YET!
+CHECK BACK!!!] found in the `scripts/utilities/` directory.
 Run the script, following the provided steps and customizing as needed, to authenticate and upload the files to the designated project folder.

 ---